mlhusson/pdsnd_github/README.md

 Bike Share Information

 ### Description
 This project allows the user to interact with bike share data from 3 different US cities: Chicago, New York City, and Washington.
 Based on user selections, various statistics will be displayed.
+Some statistics include the most frequent times of travel, popular stations and trips, trip durations and user information.

 ### Files used
 bikeshare.py